zBrant/FTP-simple-project/README.md

 - **rmdir**: Deletes a directory on the FTP server.
 - **cd**: Changes the current directory on the FTP server.
 - **exit**: Exits the FTP client.
+- **?**: List all available commands.

 ### Usage

 1. Compile the program.
 2. Run the program and enter the FTP server address to connect.
 3. Enter the user and password.
-4. Use the provided commands above to interact with the FTP server.
+4. Use the provided commands below to interact with the FTP server.

 ### Example Usage